OSGConnect/connectbook/generate-add-sshkey.md

 6. Click "Add Key"

 The key is now added to your profile in Globus Online.
-We will add to the login nodes within a couple hours.
+This will automatically be added to the login nodes within a couple hours.

-#### Copy-Pasting
+### Copy-Pasting

 On `login.osgconnect.net`: